MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-power-platform-apps.md

 This article gives you an overview of how to manage [Power Platform](https://powerplatform.microsoft.com/) apps added to Teams in the Microsoft Teams admin center.

 [Power Apps](https://powerapps.microsoft.com) is a low-code/no-code application development environment that makers in your organization can use to build custom apps that connect to your business data.
 [Power Virtual Agents](https://docs.microsoft.com/power-virtual-agents/fundamentals-what-is-power-virtual-agents) is a no-code bot building environment for makers to create powerful bots.
-Bringing Power Platform into Teams,
+With the integration of Power Platform apps into Teams, organizations can streamline business processes, respond to changing business needs more rapidly to drive greater collaboration, and create custom solutions to be more productive.

-Makers control who can access their app using the [sharing features from within Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/share-app) and Power Virtual Agents.
-They can share their app to individual users, group of users, or your entire organization.
+Makers control who can access their app using the [sharing feature in Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/share-app) and the [sharing feature in Power Virtual Agents](https://docs.microsoft.com/power-virtual-agents/admin-share-bots).
 When an app is shared and added to Teams, users will see it on the Apps page in Teams by going to **Built for *Your Organization Name*** > **Built by your colleagues**.

 :::image type="content" source="media/manage-power-platform-apps-apps-page.png" alt-text="Screenshots of Apps page, showing Power Platform apps listed in Built by your colleagues":::